Applied Cryptography

 Part 1 materials are complete!

-The course plan, readings, slides, problem sets and lab session proposals for Part 1 of the course are now all complete and available on this website!
+The course plan, readings, slides, problem sets and lab project proposals for Part 1 of the course are now all complete and available on this website!

 Things may change during the semester as Part 1 is being taught, but the course is beginning to take real shape, and the materials should at the very least be able to provide prospective students with an idea of what to expect.
 Also, the course schedule for Part 2 now looks much more mature and substantial, and will likely only change minimally as the course is developed.